 Once a job has been marked as completed by the employer, you will receive the Bitcoin bid amount, minus Jobvir’s commission, in your Jobvir balance (see Fees and Charges).

 You can then request to withdraw all, or a portion of this amount (with a minimum of BTC0.005) via your crypto/bitcoin wallet.
-There is a 2.4% transfer fee on the amount withdrawn to cover crypto-currency network fees.

 Should an Employer or a Freelancer at any time decide to cancel an accepted bid project the project will move into a disputed phase whereby Jobvir will investigate and make a decision on which party wins the dispute (See ‘Disputes Resolution’).